nplab/DTLS-Examples/README.md

 ## Build the Examples
 Before calling `make` in the `src` directory, it may be necessary to specify custom *library* and *include* paths.
 This is either done by modifying the *Makefile* or by providing the path as a command line argument.
-It is also possible to only build SCTP or UDP examples instead of both.
+It is also possible to only build SCTP or UDP examples.

 ```
 $ make